fncbook/fnc/matlab/chapter13.md

 :language: matlab
 ```

 We can now define and solve the IVP.
-Since this problem is hyperbolic, not parabolic, a nonstiff integrator is faster than a stiff one.
+Since this problem is hyperbolic, a nonstiff integrator is faster than a stiff one.

 ```{literalinclude} f13_2_wave.m
 :language: matlab